 - Lyric Opera of Chicago

-Students live on the fourteenth and fifteenth floors of The Flats, located in Chicago South Loop, and within walking distance to most of Chicago’s top museums and attractions, including Millennium Park, Lake Michigan, and the Art Institute of Chicago.
+Students live on the fifteenth floor of The Flats, located in Chicago's South Loop neighborhood, and within walking distance to most of Chicago’s top museums and attractions, including Millennium Park, Lake Michigan, and the Art Institute of Chicago.

-Up to 28 students may live in double-occupancy bedrooms, two to three bedrooms in each apartment.
+Up to 20 students may live in double-occupancy bedrooms, two to three bedrooms in each apartment.
 Each bedroom is equipped with desks, bed, wardrobes, and dressers.
 Each apartment contains a common area, bathroom, and kitchen.
 Apartments are provided with cable TV in the common room and internet/wifi throughout the apartment.
-All apartments feature floor-to-ceiling windows with views of Lake Michigan and/or the city skyline.
+All apartments feature floor-to-ceiling windows with views of the city skyline.

 Students are given a meal spending allotment.
 This meal allotment will be paid out in equal installments every two weeks through the semester.
-The money will be direct deposited into students’ checking accounts, which will allow you to purchase groceries at local grocery stores and then bring those groceries back to their residence hall kitchen to cook/eat.
-Students also have the option to opt-out of this distribution and receive all meal funds at the start of the semester.
+The money will be direct deposited into students’ checking accounts, which will allow students to purchase groceries at local grocery stores and then bring those groceries back to their residence hall kitchen to cook/eat.

 For all programs, students pay their Lake Forest College tuition plus a program fee.
-The program fee for the In The Loop program includes orientation, housing, a U-Pass for CTA travel, meet-ups with alumni, internship supervision, and a meal stipend.
+The program fee for the In The Loop program includes housing, a U-Pass for CTA travel, and a meal stipend.

 |Program Deposit (non-refundable)||$500|